 The first few times I cooked frozen chicken in the Instant Pot, I was concerned the chicken would not cook completely, as a result, I overcooked it.
 Whenever I cook chicken in the oven and start out with frozen chicken, it takes about 45-60 minutes (covered) at 350 degrees depending on the thickness of the frozen chicken breast.

-Knowing that the Instant Pot usually cooks in a fraction of the time of traditional cooking methods (oven, slow cooker, stove) I guessed 20-30 minutes would be the perfect amount of cook time.
+Knowing the Instant Pot usually cooks in a fraction of the time of traditional cooking methods (oven, slow cooker, stove) I guessed 20-30 minutes would be the perfect amount of cook time.
 Wrong!
-The chicken was almost dried out (which is very difficult to do in the Instant Pot!) when cooking for 30 minutes.
+The chicken was almost dried out (which is very difficult to do in the Instant Pot!) when cooked for 30 minutes.
 The next time, I tried 10 minutes.
 The chicken was cooked, but seemed a bit on the fleshy side.
 Not raw, just not quite firm enough for my liking and more difficult to shred.
-I finally settled on cooking frozen chicken on the manual setting for 12 minutes.
+Does this sound a little like Goldilocks sampling the porridge?!
+I finally settled on cooking frozen chicken on the MANUAL setting for 12 minutes.
 The result was perfectly cooked chicken.

 I like to allow the pressure to release naturally, instead of manually (turning the venting dial by hand) if possible.
 I think the extra time in the Instant Pot with the liquid helps lock the moisture into the meat.
 That said, if you are in a hurry, it is fine to release the pressure manually using the pressure release (venting) valve after the cooking process is finished and the timer has gone off.